bcvsolutions/salesforce-connector/README.md

 It's build on top of ConnId framework.
 Supported versions of framework is 1.4.3.0

-For usage example with CzechIdM you can follow article in Czech TODO
+For usage example with CzechIdM you can follow tutorial https://wiki.czechidm.com/tutorial/adm/manage_salesforce

 This connector allows you to manage users.
 Supported operations are: